TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-unexpectedcontent.md

 <properties
-	pageTitle="Webhook format is different from what I expected" description="General trouble-shooting guide for alert webhook content" infoBubbleText="Some suggestions have been found to help solve your alert notification issue more quickly." service="microsoft.insights"
+	pageTitle="Webhook format is different from what I expected" description="General trouble-shooting guide for alert webhook content" infoBubbleText="Some suggestions have been found to help solve your alert notification issue quickly." service="microsoft.insights"
 	resource="metricalerts"
 	authors="dkamstra, snehithm"